 Sensory integration can help individuals on the spectrum to process sensory input in the environment.
 Treatment approaches vary according to the specific problems.
 In some cases, the individual has a hypoactive sensory system that needs stimulation while another may have a hyperactive sensory system that needs redirecting.
 This type of therapy can help a person organize behavior while reducing self-stimulatory movements.

-Families dealing with autism have many options to consider and an excellent place to find help is What to Do Next on the Autism Speaks website.
+Families dealing with autism have many options to consider and Autism Speaks is an excellent place to find out what to do next.
 The site offers a helpful list of autism treatments including biomedical approaches, alternative treatments, medication and dietary interventions.

 Treatment should begin with early intervention, before a child reaches school age.
 Children with mild autism may not receive treatment until they attend public school, especially if the disorder goes unnoticed.
 Educators may recognize problems in social reciprocation and in the ability to demonstrate understanding.